 I’ve been waiting to read this book, saving it for a time where I could read it uninterrupted.
 I’m not a fan of starting and stopping my way through a book.
 I knew I would love this read, so it was worth waiting for.
 Thing is, apparently I’m not alone in my enthusiasm.
 This morning after I woke, I walked over to where I had left my book to obviously, keep reading.
 A morning coffee with a great book, how ideal is that?
 So ideal that I found Mat outside in the hammock, enjoying his morning coffee and reading my book.
 When I came out and faced him, the book closed and he had this look on his face that said, “Hmm?
 What?
 Oh this old dusty book?
-I just, brought it out here, to, hold onto it, you see…” Wordlessly, I reach out, take it back like it’s my newborn baby who I was not ready to expose to the public.
+I just, brought it out here, to, hold onto it, you see…” Wordlessly, I reached out and took it back like it was my newborn baby who I was not ready to expose to the public.
 He’s snatched it a few times since, when I’ve gotten up to get some water, make a snack, or go to the bathroom.
 Always gives it back, of course, but I see him eyeing it like it’s a chocolate eclair the bakery advertises but won’t sell to him.

 day 4 – shh.